 Meisterplan Custom Fields

 Meisterplan users with the Manage Project Fields, General Settings and Project Settings right can add or delete project fields, and users with the Edit Resource Pool and Absences right can add or delete OSP units.

 All of this impacts the fields that are available in the Reporting API as well as their names.

-When you change fields, the Reporting API adopts the changes, but MS Power BI may not always recognize this during the data transformation.
+When you change fields, the Reporting API adopts the changes, but Power BI may not always recognize this during the data transformation.
 If this causes error messages or if new fields are not recognized, simply execute the steps for transforming data again.
-MS Power BI will then adopt the new configuration.
+Power BI will then adopt the new configuration.

 How to Upload Your Report to the Cloud

 To make your report available in the web version of Power BI (Microsoft Power BI service), follow these steps: